Written by Agastya Sharma, a grade 8 student (junior editor at I Kid You Not).

 Amrita Pritam has been honored with multiple awards, such as the Punjab Rattan Award (the first person to ever get it), and the Sahitya Akademi Award (the first female to receive it), etc. She received both the Bhartiya Jnanpith Award, and the Sahitya Akademi Fellowship, two of India’s highest literary awards.
 She is also a recipient of both the Padma Shri and the Padma Vibhushan, two of India’s most prestigious civilian honors.

 All in all, Amrita Pritam has led an incredibly eventful life, painted with the colours of tragedy, success, sorrow, and happiness.
 She passed away 16 years ago, on the 31st of October in 2005.
-She will always be Fixed firmly and deeply in the memories of people on either side of the border and will be immortalized in the halls of literature.
+She will always be embedded in the memories of people on either side of the border and will be immortalized in the halls of literature.